of the Gulag

 A database at the core of the project

 The core of the project is a database currently comprising 182 sound recordings of interviews with people who were deported in 1939–1953 from the Soviet Union’s western territories to Siberia, Kazakhstan, and the Russian Far North.
-Most of them were carried out in 2007–2012.
+Most of them were carried out in 2007–2012, for a project supported by Cercec, RFI and Ined.
 Further interviews continue to be collected, and the database should soon reach 200 sound recordings.
 The interviews were held in 14 countries (Czech Republic, Estonia, France, Hungary, Italy, Kazakhstan, Latvia, Lithuania, Poland, Romania, Russia, Slovakia, Ukraine, and United Kingdom) in 13 languages by 15 researchers fluent in at least one of the languages spoken in each country.
 With support from RFI, the interviews were recorded with professional equipment.
 For 82 of them, there is also a video stream.

 The database also contains more than 2,500 documents and photographs: pictures of witnesses, photo albums, scenes of deportee life, drawings, letters, administrative documents, and public archives.